BenCaunt/CTRL-ALT-FTC/homeostasis-by-thermal-equilibrium/systems-in-homeostasis.md

 ```

 {% hint style="success" %}
 If you wish to not use any of these features that is okay!
-Just pass in the "No" or "Raw" versions of each interface!&#x20;
+Just pass in the "No" or "Raw" versions of each interface!
 {% endhint %}

 ### PositionVelocitySystem

 This is a slightly more complex system that attempts to control both position and velocity at the same time.
-This uses two feedback controllers, two estimators, and a single feedforward.&#x20;
+This uses two feedback controllers, two estimators, and a single feedforward.

 ```
 public PositionVelocitySystem(Estimator positionEstimator,